Lim Ji-yeon: 2011–2021: Beginnings and wider recognition

-In 2015, Lim took the role of ambitious concubine Dan-hee in a period drama film The Treacherous directed by Min Kyu-dong.
-June 2015, she made her small screen debut through High Society.
-Her bubbly and lovely character as Lee Ji-yi won her New Star Award at SBS Drama Awards, and Best New Actress at Korea Drama Awards.
-She also ventured into hosting of MBC Section TV Entertainment News and the 2015 SBS Drama Awards, along with Lee Hwi-jae and Yoo Jun-sang.
-The same year, she won Excellence Award in Music/Talk Category – Female at MBC Entertainment Awards.
+In 2015, Lim took on the role of ambitious concubine Dan-hee in period drama film The Treacherous directed by Min Kyu-dong.
+In June 2015, she made her small screen debut as Lee Ji-yi in High Society.
+The bubbly and lovable character brought her the New Star Award at the SBS Drama Awards, and the Best New Actress at the Korea Drama Awards.
+During this period, she also hosted the MBC entertainment news program Section TV and the 2015 SBS Drama Awards.
+The same year, she won the Excellence Award in the Music/Talk Category at the MBC Entertainment Awards.